skuznetsov/blender-ai-helper/docs/quickstart.md

 - Click to set a start point, then type `x,y` and press Enter.
 - Default mode is REL; press Tab to toggle ABS/REL or prefix `=` for absolute.
 - Polar input: `@len<angle` (degrees).
+- Constraints: select an edge or vertices, then use the Constraints panel to add Distance/Horizontal/Vertical/Fix.

 ## Notes
 - The LLM adapter defaults to mock mode unless a Grok adapter path is set.